rootaccess2023/react-ts-auth-frontend/README.md

-# React TypeScript Authentication Frontend
+# React TypeScript Frontend with Admin Role Management

-A modern React application built with TypeScript, Vite, and TailwindCSS that implements JWT authentication.
+A modern React application built with TypeScript, Vite, and TailwindCSS that implements JWT authentication with admin role management.

 ## Features

 - React with TypeScript and Vite for fast development
 - TailwindCSS for responsive styling
-- JWT-based authentication
+- JWT-based authentication with role management
-- Login and signup forms
-- Protected routes
+- Protected routes for both regular and admin users
-- User dashboard
+- Admin dashboard for user management
 - Toast notifications using react-hot-toast
-- React Icons for enhanced UI elements
+- Role-based UI components

 ## Prerequisites

-- Node.js 16.0.0 or higher
+- Node.js 18.0.0 or higher
 - npm 8.0.0 or higher

 ## Setup